Gianluigi Donnarumma: Paris Saint-Germain

 On 16 June 2021, Donnarumma agreed to a five-year contract with Ligue 1 club Paris Saint-Germain (PSG), as reported by Fabrizio Romano and The Guardian.
-According to reports, PSG offered him a salary of €8 million per season.
+According to reports, PSG offered him a salary of €12 million after tax per season.
 He passed his medical in Florence on 21 June.
-On 15 July 2021, Donnarumma officially joined PSG and signed a five-year contract until 30 June 2026.

-Donnarumma made his debut for PSG in a 4–0 league win over Clermont on 11 September 2021.
+On 15 July, Donnarumma officially joined PSG and signed a five-year contract until 30 June 2026.
+Donnarumma made his debut for PSG in a 4–0 league win over Clermont on 11 September.
 He made his UEFA Champions League debut in a 2–0 win over Manchester City on 28 September.
 On 3 November, Donnarumma saved his first PSG and Champions League penalty in a 2–2 draw against RB Leipzig.

-On 29 November 2021, Donnarumma won the Yashin Trophy, awarded to the best performing goalkeeper of the year.
+On 29 November, Donnarumma won the Yashin Trophy, awarded to the best performing goalkeeper of the year.